scottburch/functional/README.md

 But, what if we want to be able to combine our functions in arbitrary ways.
 Without knowing in advance what we are going to do?
-Easy, simply have your functions return a monad and use bind().
-For ease, we will return use the Identity monad.
+Easy!
+Simply have your functions return a monad and use bind().

     Person = F.MONAD();
     Person('Scott').bind(greeting).bind(enthusiastic).bind(alert);      // Hello Scott!!!